karmaniverous/blog/collections/_entity-manager/02-evolving-a-nosql-db-schema.md

 Here's the good news: **_Entity Manager CAN!_**

-With **Entity Manager** in place, a developer need only focus on formulating a _simple_ query on a _single_ shard against a _single_ index. **Entity Manager** will:
+With **Entity Manager** in place, a developer need only focus on formulating a _simple_ query on a _single_ shard against a _single_ index.

+**Entity Manager** will:

 - construct and execute throttled, parallel queries against all relevant indexes across the entire effective shard key space, and

 - dedupe & sort the result set, and

-- return the result set along with a _page key map_ (basically a highly-compressed string representation of all the page keys) that can easily be passed back to Entity Manager to retrieve the next page of results.
+- return the result set along with a _page key map_ (a highly-compressed string representation of all the page keys) that can easily be passed back to Entity Manager to retrieve the next page of results.

 ## Recap